suvigyavijay/tiny-llm/book/src/week3-07-long-context.md

 [📚 Reading: Long-Context Language Modeling with Parallel Context Encoding](https://arxiv.org/abs/2207.03170)

-## Task 1: Implement Sliding Window Attention
+## Task: Implement Sliding Window Attention

 Your task is to implement the `sliding_window_attention` function.
+We have included tests for various window sizes and causal masking.

 ```
 src/tiny_llm/long_context.py